johnmtayag/Amazon-Recommender-System/README.md

   <img src="images/recon_power_gen_curves.png" alt="Reconstructed Power Generation Curves" width="400"/>
 </p>

+## PCA for Anomaly Detection

 ## Reducing Reconstructed Power Generation Data to 2 Dimensions Using PCA
 Principal Component Analysis (PCA) is used to both reduce the dimensionality of the reconstructed power generation data as well as to enable easier visualization of the results.
 This process involves several key steps, including computing the covariance matrix, performing eigenvalue decomposition, and projecting the data onto the top principal components.

-### Performing PCA on the Data and Visualizing Results
+## Performing PCA on the Data and Visualizing Results
 1. **Compute Covariance Matrix**
    The covariance matrix for the given data column is computed, handling NaN values appropriately.
 To parallelize this operation, the following steps are taken:
      1. Each set of coefficients is grouped up into an array with a 1 inserted into the first element